xrdt/xrdt.github.io/_posts/2020-06-30-june-links.md

 people not invest in their own, faster growing securities?
 The second layer thinking could be that China can get investment or loans at cheaper rates if they park their money elsewhere.
-* Fill in with some thinking on remote working and salaries adjusted to CoL.
+* [My take on the remote work salary CoL adjustment whatever nonsense](../.

 Background Musics:
 * [Sentimental](https://www.youtube.com/watch?v=QkkvaiG1rJA)